elohimf/api-doc/source/index.html.md

 ### Description
-The field `service_pricing` is used to indicate the price of the service.
+The field `amount_local` is used to indicate the price of the service.
 Depending on the zip code, they may have extra charges.

 Out of area means that zone is not covered for normal delivery and generates